Seventh and 225th Anniversary Update

 In the wake of this tragedy, Lahy/Levi disappears almost completely from the written record for more than ten years.
 A record from the National Archives can explain why.
 On July 9th, 1822, Levi Ganzey , aged 39, “a free black man an American seaman” swore out a Seaman’s Proof of Citizenship in Philadelphia, attesting that he was born in Philadelphia and an American citizen.[xvii-b] These documents helped to prove the status and insure the safety of mariners off to foreign ports.
 This would be especially important for black seamen who could face catastrophic consequences if they could not prove their free status.
 Even with a certificate, stating his true birthplace as Africa would add to Levi’s risk, so it’s understandable that he bent the facts here.

 So, having lost his wife and son, Levi was in a position to leave the city for extended periods at sea.
-This probably explains why he is not found in the 1830 Federal census, and appears only twice more in the records of the 1820’s and 30’s: in a 1831 PSFS bank record when Adam Everly, comb maker of 225 High St, opened a bank account for him [xviii] and one last entry in the 1837 city directory where he is recorded as a laborer [xix].
-Yet, this paucity of records should not be assumed to have ended his story as a formerly enslaved African.
-Far from it.
+This probably explains why he is not found in the 1830 Federal census, and appears only a few times more in the records of the 1820’s and 30’s: in a 1831 PSFS bank record when Adam Everly, comb maker of 225 High St, opened a bank account for him in the amount of $200, followed by a series of infrequent withdrawals from September 1833 to June 1835 when the account was closed.[xviii], followed by a single entry in the 1837 city directory where he is recorded as a laborer [xix].
+Yet, this paucity of records should not be assumed to have ended his story as a formerly enslaved African, far from it.

 Irony and Redemption